jblukach/distillery/README.md

 ### Building SQLite Database

-At 10:30 AM UTC daily, the relational database containing the following schema gets generated for distribution.
+A quarter past the hour, the relational database containing the following schema gets generated for distribution.

 | Column | Type |
 |:------:|:----:|